opendicom/J2KR/README.md

 ```

 Notas:
-* in order to compile the, the KDU target needs to be completed with libkdu_v73R.a.
+* needs to be completed with libkdu_v73R.a.
 * for 8bits and 16bits pixels only (doesn´t work for new float or double pixels)
 * dicom.dic needs to be copied to /usr/local/share/dcmtk/dicom.dic as defined in http://support.dcmtk.org/docs/file_datadict.html (DCMDICTPATH environment variable is not read correctly when executing from XCode)
-* we used static libraries compiled from 2016-11 version of dcmtk for everything except the dcmjpeg module.
+* we used static libraries compiled from 2016-11 version of dcmtk.
 The headers relative to these static libraries are hierarchical in paths like this dcmtk/module/header.
-* dcmtk static libraries are compiled universal 32/64 bit.
-So they can be tuned to use OsiriX 5.9 32 bit codecs.
+* dcmtk static libraries are compiled universal 32/64 bit

 Project folders:
 * dcmtk contains headers, c++ code and static libs of dcmtk
-* OPJ contains headers, c++ code and static libs for openjpeg 2.0 integration
+* openjpeg contains headers, c++ code and static libs for openjpeg 2.1.2 integration
-* KDU contains headers and c++ code for kakadu integration
 * objective-c wrappers make it easier to use dcmtk C++ classes from objecive-c
 * objective-c categories add functionality to objective-c classes
 * OD is an objective-c framework (in progress) for dicom file editing